 In my experience, home access points can NEVER be successfully used in an configuration more than 1.
 This includes even Apple AirPorts which they claim support this feature - trust me I have tried, it doesn’t work.

 NOTE: Wireless technology gets better over time.
 I’m sorry to break it to you but if you want the best, you will need to replace your access points every few years. :)

 So which access point should you get?
-My current recommendation is the Ubiquiti UniFi AP AC PRO (Model UAP‑AC‑PRO).
+My current recommendations is the Ubiquiti UniFi AP AC PRO (Model UAP‑AC‑PRO).
 This thing is super fast, and incredibly reliable, and can be used successfully in multiple access point environments.
 One really nice thing also about these devices is that they are pretty low profile and they support PoE.
 This makes it easy to place them in the right spot in your house, not right next to the cable modem in the office.
-They come with the PoE adapters, but if you have a PoE router (like the one I mentioned above) you won’t need the adapter.
+They come with the PoE adapters, but if you have a PoE router or switch you won’t need the adapter.

 Additionally, you will need to hard-wire each access point, so if your house isn’t wired for ethernet I would suggest running some cat6 cable to a central location of your house for optimal signal.
 Because they are very clean looking, I actually ran wires to mount these on the ceiling in my house.
 This made them perfectly centrally located and gave unobstructed paths to most of the house.
 They really aren’t any more noticeable than a smoke detector.

 For most houses, I would probably recommend getting two access points.
 If your house is really big or spread out you might need more.
 Each access point runs about $150 each so they aren’t super cheap, but they are worth it.